Feedback-Controlled Beam Pattern Measurement Method Using a Power-Variable Calibration Source for Cosmic Microwave Background Telescopes: Introduction

 Precise measurements of degree-scale B-mode polarization patterns in the cosmic microwave background (CMB) provide information about inflation in the early universe \cite{Seljak1997, Kamionkowski1997}.
 The inflationary B-mode signal has not been detected yet, and further observations are ongoing or planned with ground-based or space-borne telescopes (e.g., \cite{SPT3G2018, SO2019, BK2022, CMBS42022, LiteBIRD2023}).
 These experiments aim to achieve sufficient statistical sensitivity to detect the B-mode signal by using arrays of highly sensitive detectors such as transition edge sensor (TES) bolometers, combined with multi-year observation campaigns.
 However, controlling systematic errors is crucial.
 A major source of systematic errors is the leakage of galactic foregrounds through side lobes, undesired gain outside the telescope’s line of sight.
 These foregrounds are bright enough to leak into the B-mode signal, leading to a significant systematic error.

 To avoid such contamination, it is necessary to precisely characterize the side lobes, in addition to using a telescope with inherently low side lobe levels.
 Comprehensive characterization is required to verify that the side lobe level meets design specifications and to enable accurate foreground removal during data analysis.
 Even extremely faint side lobes (e.g., those at \qty{30}{\decibel} or more below the main lobe) must be identified prior to science observation; otherwise, they may introduce systematic errors in the B-mode search over long-term observations.
-In particular, space-borne telescopes must rigorously characterize their beam patterns during pre-launch laboratory testing.
+In particular, space-borne telescopes must rigorously characterize their side lobes during pre-launch laboratory testing.
 For example, \textit{LiteBIRD}, a future CMB observation satellite, requires far side lobe calibration down to \qty{-56}{\decibel} \cite{LiteBIRD2023}.
+Thorough side lobe characterization during pre-deployment or pre-launch laboratory testing is important for future CMB telescopes to ensure high-quality B-mode observations.

 Accurate characterization of such faint side lobes demands a high dynamic range measurement of the beam pattern, the telescope's angular gain profile.
 However, the TES bolometers employed in current- and next-generation CMB telescopes have dynamic ranges that typically fall short of this requirement.
 The dynamic range of a detector is defined as